Before you fork out some cash for a personal trainer, read this guide!

 Once you set proper expectations with what you want and how long you need a trainer for, then you can pick out one that hopefully will work for you.

-Once you find a trainer you are considering working with, the next steps should always be an in-depth conversation.
+Once you find a trainer you are considering working with, the next step should always be an in-depth conversation.

-They SHOULD be listening to you completely and hearing your story.
+They SHOULD be listening to you completely and hear your full story.

 They SHOULD ask about any past issues with injuries or experience with exercise.
 If you’re injured or have any deficiencies, they should know this so they can create a great program for you.

 They SHOULD ask you about your nutrition.
 If they don’t ask about your nutrition, you’re going to be wasting your time.

 They SHOULD practice what they preach.
 They don’t have to be an Olympian, but should have a healthy lifestyle.

 They SHOULD tell you about their expertise and how they can help you.
 They should be able to share past successes of clients with you or point to their credentials and history of success.